jschirrmacher/xcamp-content/README.md

 - **image** - File name of a profile picture of the team member.

-In blog pages, you can use a html comment `<!-- snip -->` in the markdown text to mark the position to stop showing preview text in the article list.
+In blog pages, you can use a html comment `<!--more-->` in the markdown text to mark the position to stop showing preview text in the article list.